zedlopez/ifm/Writing with Inform.md

 ...then `if the bird feed is in the sundial` won't be true: the relationship here is one called support (being on top of, in effect), not containment.
 But there's no confusion because `on` and `in` are different words, so it's no problem that they have different meanings.

 **Meaning 2.** Much less common.
-If X is "in" Y and Y is a region, then the meaning is slightly different.
+If X is `in` Y and Y is a region, then the meaning is slightly different.
 Suppose the Garden Area is a region, and contains several rooms – the Croquet Lawn, the Terrace and so on.
 Then

 	if the croquet box is in the Garden Area, ... if the bird feed is in the Garden Area, ... if the Terrace is in the Garden Area, ...

 are all true.
-This seems very natural, but in fact is quite different from the first meaning of "in".
+This seems very natural, but in fact is quite different from the behaviour of "in" for non-regions.
 It allows rooms (and even other regions) to be "in" a region, and it allows indirect containment.
 Note also that `if the Terrace is in R`, where `R` is a region, this is not the same thing as asking `if the map region of the Terrace is R`.
 The `map region` of a room is the region it is immediately in (if any).
 If the Terrace is in a region called Garden Area which in turn is in the region Middlesex, then `if the Terrace is in Middlesex` is true, but `if the map region of the Terrace is Middlesex` is false.

 **How Inform decides.** So which meaning does Inform use, and when?
 Since these two meanings are so different, it clearly matters.